mauritiusdadd/redmost/README.md

 # Installation

 This is a python program based on Qt6 and supports both PyQt6 and PySide6 backends.
+It also support PyQt5 backend but it is not fully tested and may not work as expected.
 Since it is a good practice to not mess up the system-wide python environment, you should install this program in a virtual environment.
 If you don't have a virtual environment yet, you can create one with the command

 ```python -m venv env_name```